Jawed Ludin: Defending Karzai

-In the end of 2010 WikiLeaks revealed that William Crosbie, Canada's ambassador to Afghanistan, had strongly criticised Karzai in front of his US colleague.
+In the end of 2010 leaked diplomatic cables revealed that William Crosbie, Canada's ambassador to Afghanistan, had strongly criticised Karzai in front of his US colleague.
 Ludin said this should not affect relations between the two countries: "Relations between Canada and Afghanistan go beyond people.
 Diplomats in Kabul quite often have fallen in traps of some common misperceptions" On Canadian television he added: "Canada has done so much for this country and that shouldn't be jeopardized by the reckless comments of an ambassador."